yiliu1765/iommufd/Documentation/driver-api/vfio-mediated-device.rst

 * available_instances

-  This attribute should show the number of devices of type <type-id> that can be created.
+  This attribute shows the number of devices of type <type-id> that can be created.

 * [device]